RobTillaart/AS5600/README.md

 #### AS5600

 **AS5600** is a library for an AS5600 / AS5600L based magnetic **rotation** meter.
-More exact, it measures the angle (rotation wrt reference) and not RPM.
+More exact, it measures the angle (rotation w.r.t. reference) and not RPM.
 Multiple angle measurements allows one to calculate / estimate the RPM.

 The AS5600 and AS5600L sensors are pin compatible (always check datasheet).